falconx/encounter-react/README.md

 # Questions
 - Visually disable/hide pickup menu item when not near another presence.
 - Possible solution to avoiding clustering and too many markers in one location is to not allow a release near another.
+- nearbyPresence query returns photo - should this be a separate query?

 # Sprints
 Phase 1: